Waters Corp (WAT): A Modestly - GuruFocus.com

 Conclusion

-In conclusion, Waters Corp (WAT, Financial) stock appears to be modestly undervalued.
-The company's financial condition is fair, its profitability is strong, and its growth ranks better than half of the companies in the Medical Diagnostics & Research industry.
-For more detailed financial information about Waters, you can check out its 30-Year Financials here.
+In conclusion, Waters Corp (WAT, Financial) appears to be modestly undervalued.
+The company exhibits fair financial health and strong profitability, although its growth ranks lower than 50.52% of companies in the Medical Diagnostics & Research industry.
+For more detailed financial data on Waters, visit its 30-Year Financials here.

 To discover high-quality companies that may deliver above-average returns, check out the GuruFocus High Quality Low Capex Screener.